 As a seller on eBay, it's important to remember that you're delivering more than items—you're also delivering service.

-To keep customer service at the top of everyone's mind, we've asked sellers to meet our seller performance standards, including minimizing the number of eBay Money Back Guarantee and PayPal Purchase Protection cases that are opened and closed without seller resolution.
+To keep customer service a priority, we ask sellers to meet our seller performance standards, including minimizing the number of eBay Money Back Guarantee requests and PayPal Purchase Protection cases that are opened and closed without seller resolution.

-This policy outlines some of the requirements that must be met for a buyer to open a case, as well as providing an overview of cases that count and don't count in your seller performance evaluation.
+This policy outlines some of the requirements that must be met for a buyer to open a return request, report an item as not being received, ask us to step in and help with a transaction issue, or a PayPal Purchase Protection case.
+This policy also provides an overview of requests and cases that count and don't count in your seller performance evaluation.

-There are a number of systematic checks in place that may prevent an eBay Money Back Guarantee or PayPal Purchase Protection case from being opened.
-If a buyer tries to open a case with you, but it doesn't pass our checks, a case won't be opened.
+There are a number of systematic checks in place that may prevent an eBay Money Back Guarantee request or PayPal Purchase Protection case from being opened.
+If a buyer tries to request a return, report an item as not being received, or open a PayPal Purchase Protection case, but it doesn't pass our checks, a request or case won't be opened.
 We make sure that:

 The buyer has paid for the item.